Driver pleads guilty to reduced charge in Vermont crash that killed actor Treat Williams - ExBulletin

 Koss was turning left into a parking lot in a Honda SUV on June 12 when he collided with an oncoming Williams motorcycle in Dorset, police said.
 Williams, 71, of Manchester Center, who was wearing a helmet, was seriously injured and airlifted to Albany Medical Center in Albany, N.Y., where he was pronounced dead. the police said.

-After the accident, Koss called Williams' wife to tell her what had happened, said Bennington County Attorney Erica Marthage, who said Koss took responsibility for the accident from the start. 'accident.
+After the accident, Koss called Williams' wife to tell her what had happened, said Bennington County Prosecutor Erica Marthage, who said Koss took responsibility for the accident from the start. accident.

 During Friday's emotional hearing, Koss apologized and offered his condolences to Williams' family and fans.
 The general creative director of the Dorset Theater Festival in Vermont had known Williams for years as a member of a close-knit community, as well as a member of the theater, and considered him a friend.